-The primary objective of the BLM Utah Fisheries program is to provide suitable habitat for fishes, amphibians and other aquatic species found in wetlands, lakes, streams administered by the BLM in Utah.
-BLM Utah manages ~3,390 stream miles of fish habitat and ~15,230 acres of lakes and reservoirs.
+The primary objective of the BLM Utah Fisheries program is to provide suitable habitat for fish, amphibians, and other aquatic species found in wetlands, lakes, streams on BLM-managed lands.
+In Utah, the BLM manages approximately 3,390 stream miles of fish habitat and approximately 15,230 acres of lakes and reservoirs.
 The health of these lands is critical for the survival of six federally endangered fish species and one federally threatened species.

 - Four endangered species (Humpback Chub, Bonytail, Colorado Pikeminnow, and Razorback Sucker) are Colorado River species

 - Two endangered species (Virgin River Chub and Woundfin) are Virgin River species

 - The one threatened species (Lahontan Cutthroat Trout) is not native to Utah BLM but rearing is considered so critical to its survival from 2 streams and a series of ponds, that this isolated portion of Utah BLM land is protected in its recovery document.